amosyu2000/cyclops/docs/VnVReport/VnVReport.md

 ### 6.4.
 Power

-CRA has configured the power button such that both the crash detection and blindspot detection should automatically start running once it has been pressed.
+CRA has configured the power button such that both the crash detection and rear vehicle detection should automatically start running once it has been pressed.
 The system also has configured the button to log the last bit of data once the power has been turned off (button is pressed again).

 <div align="center">